FaultyPine/ChangeJournalLib/README.md

 https://github.com/osquery/osquery/blob/master/osquery/events/windows/usn_journal_reader.h

+// using FILE_TRAVERSE, and FSCTL_READ_UNPRIVILEGED_USN_JOURNAL are required to get this working without admin perms.
+This behavior is totally undocumented lol.

 There's some fiddling with StartUSN and NextUSN that indicate the queried "state" of the journal.
 I.E. you can query the journal with X usn, and it'll give you the updates *since then*.